matthieu-str/Regiopremise/README.md

 import and domestic production data are created.
 Below you can see the example for the Swedish consumption market of ammonia that is used in the production of diethanolamine.
 We can see that Sweden is importing ammonia mainly from Russia (~73%), from the Netherlands (~7%) and from Algeria (~5%).
-Of course these production processes of ammonia in these respective countries were created along all the other national production processes.
+Of course, all these national production processes of ammonia were created along all the other national production processes.

 <img src="images/ammonia_swedish_consumption_market.png" width="600"/>